WHAT IS GDPR?

 - GDPR requires organisations to respond to subject access requests and delete personal data on request.
 Article 17 states the subjects right to erasure and to be ‘forgotten’.
 Varonis DatAnswers and Data Transport Engine allows you to find it, flag it, and remove it!

-- GDPR requires privacy by design and accountability by design for personal data.
+GDPR requires privacy by design, and accountability by design for personal data.
 This means there must be data owners in the business and policies for least privileged access to personal data.
+There is a budget of 439 million for training activities available to businesses that pertain to GDPR matters for member states that Asystec and Varonis can facilitate your participation in.
 Article 30 states you must keep records of processing activities.
-Varonis DatAdvantage and Data Classification framework allows you to create an asset register of sensitive files, understand who has access, know who is accessing it, know when data can and should be deleted.
+Varonis DatAdvantage and Data Classification framework allows you to create an asset register of sensitive files, understand who has access to it, know who is accessing it and know when data can and should be deleted.

 The GDPR has a tiered penalty structure that will take a large sum of money from the offenders funds.
 Also, the EU GDPR rules apply to both data controllers and processors, that is ‘the cloud’, therefore huge cloud providers are NOT off the hook when it comes to GDPR enforcement.